Eddio0141/UniTASTestClients/README.md

 ## Movie test
-The test runner will set a flag in the running game via event callback for movie start / soft restart This flag will in return let movie tests start running from the specified timing
+The test runner will set a flag in the running game via event callback for movie start / soft restart This flag will in return let movie tests start running from the specified timing The flag will also contain information about which movie test it is running so it knows what series of tests to run since **movie tests aren't all ran together in parallel**

 ## Scene setup
 There is one scene with one object that has all the scripts named `Tests`